nsankethreddy/PESU-SEM4_Lab-Assignments/README.md

       - 2)Streaming right to left
       - 3)Program to display 0 to F and F to 0 on the eight segment
   - Lab 8:
       - Question is in the resp. folder
+  - Lab 9:
+      - Question is in the resp. folder